 1. Thales generates and embeds unique device IDs during manufacturing

-Securely embedded digital device IDs and credentials provide a solid security foundation for future device authentication, secure data exchange and remote device updates.
+Securely embedded digital device IDs and credentials provide a robust security foundation for future device authentication, secure data exchange and remote device updates.

 2. Thales simplifies and secures device activation and cloud platform onboarding